pennello/ytdl/readme.md

 manage them through this tool.
 In addition, you can manage playlist subscriptions directly in the same manner as channel subscriptions.

-`ytdl` supports two main use cases.

-1. Download your latest subscriptions.
+In general, `ytdl` enables you to download your latest subscriptions.
-2. Wach the clipboard for YouTube URLs, and download them automatically.

 Dependencies
 ------------